by William Kiraly

 He looked mock-offended.
 “Would I lie to you?”

-“You wound me, lovely lady” he said, raising his hand to his heart, or at least where a heart would have been if he was human.
+“You wound me, lovely lady,” he said, raising his hand to his heart, or at least where a heart would have been if he were human.

 Hillary cocked an eye at him.
 “I don’t think I believe you.”